Ray Milland: Paramount and The Jungle Princess

 He was contacted by Joe Pasternak, who was looking for an 'English' actor for the lead in his new picture, Three Smart Girls (1936).
 Although Pasternak worked for Universal Studios, Paramount had agreed to lend Milland out for the film.

 On returning to Paramount after Three Smart Girls was wrapped, Milland was used as a test actor to find a new starlet for The Jungle Princess (1936).
 When the studio chose Dorothy Lamour for the lead, Milland wrote in his autobiography that Lamour was confused to find that he was not to be her male lead and she requested Milland to be her co-star.
-Paramount was not keen, but when Three Smart Girls was released to rave reviews, they gave Milland the role.
+Paramount was not keen, but when Three Smart Girls was pre-released to rave reviews, they gave Milland the role.
 By the end of 1936, Milland was being considered for leading roles, and Paramount rewrote his contract, resulting in the tripling of his salary.